 - Withholding of funds/termination of accounts: This can happen for a number of reasons.
 Chargebacks and/or suspicious charges can easily raise a red flag that will either get you suspended or shut down.
 You're going to want to learn how to avoid holds and minimize chargebacks if you plan on signing up with WorldPay.

 - High cancellation fee: There are a decent amount of complaints regarding WorldPay's early termination fee.
 In the past, they would charge $495 if you wanted to break your contract.
 That number has been lowered recently ($295 within first year, $195 within second year, $95 before completion of third year).
-Either way, you should just ask your sales rep to waive the cancellation fee.
-Some of our readers have reported difficulty getting the fee waived, however.
-If you really want to use WorldPay, we can help you get rid of it.
-Otherwise, check out a processor with month-to-month services.
+If you don't need any free equipment or a sign up bonus, you can certainly get this fee waived.

 - Non-disclosure of contract terms: This is related to the early termination fee in most cases, or to the auto-renewal clause that triggers the early termination fee even after the initial three-year term is up.
 In many complaints and company rebuttals I’ve read, this comes back to independent agents who sell WorldPay processing.
 It’s an incredibly common practice in sales, and can lead to a poorly regulated and poorly trained salesforce.